-Looking for New England hiking trails to explore?
-I’ve reached out to some talented photographers and local guides who know it best.
-Together, we’ve created this list of the 25 top hikes in New England for all skill levels.
+I’ve reached out to some talented photographers and local guides who know also know New England best.
+Altogether, we’ve curated the top 27 hikes in the Northeast for all skill levels.
 Happy hiking!

 Chris Calabrese (@lives4summits) is a hiking pro from New Britain, Connecticut who’s seen a good trail or two.
 And by two, I mean all 48 of New Hampshire’s 4,000 footers.
 In fact, Chris has hiked the 100 highest peaks in New England.
 Super impressive!
 Here, he shares one of his recent hikes to Mount Cardigan: